iq-business/iq-defcon/README.md

 ## Requirements

-To run this demo you'll need a LAMP stack with an Apache 2 webserver, PHP 5 (not PHP 7 as it depricates some of the things we want to show) and a MySQL 5 database server.
+To run this demo you'll need a LAMP stack with an Apache 2 webserver, PHP 5 (not PHP 7 as it deprecates some of the things we want to demo) and a MySQL 5 database server.

 ## Setup Guide

-1. Create a config.php in the root directory (your might be /var/www/html) and add the following
+1. Create a config.php in the root directory of your webserver (yours might be /var/www/html) and add the following :

 ```css
 <?php